cozy/cozy-ui/stylus/styleguide.md

 * **Classes should always written in lowercase**
 * **All strings in classes are delimited with a hyphen (-)**

-We use [BEM naming convention](http://getbem.com/naming/) but with a slight difference, we use this syntax `block-element--modifier`.
+We use [SuitCSS naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) which in kinda like BEM but with a slightly different syntax.

 ## Selectors